SumiSastri/GraphQL-MongoDB/packages/docs/graphql/graphQL-pros-cons.md

 # CONS

 - One of the cons is developers can do anything against schema - aliases of the same query to return different bits of information
-- Caching not embedded as in HTTP
+- Caching not embedded as in HTTP - so you have to refetch data (done with Apollo)
-- Error handling and schema validation require client-server libraries as add-ons
+- Error handling and schema validation require client-server libraries as add-ons (or write logger functions)
+- Hack risks due to CSP allowing access to internals of the schema